aws-samples/amazon-eks-security-immersion-day/content/6-network-security/2-vpc-lattice-service-access/4-multi-cluster-usecases/4-export-import-services/index.en.md

       terminationGracePeriodSeconds: 15
 :::

-let's apply this in both manifest for app4-v1 and app4-v2 using following command, and try again the previous test to see the differences.
+Let's apply this in both manifest for app4-v1 and app4-v2 using following command, and try again the previous test to see the differences.

 ```bash
 sed -i "s/#addprestop//g" manifests/app4-v1-deploy.yaml